What is a Master Gardener?

 Participants become certified Master Gardeners after they have completed the training course and fulfilled their volunteer commitment.

-The 2021 Ellis County Master Gardener Intern Class will begin Thursday, September 9, 2021.
-The class will be held every Thursday until October 28, 2021 at the First Baptist Church of Waxahachie from 8:30 until 4:30.
+The 2022 Ellis County Master Gardener Intern Class will begin Thursday, September 1, 2022.
+The class will be held every Thursday from September 8 until November 2, 2022 at the First Baptist Church of Waxahachie from 8:30 until 3:00.
 You can access the link below to get information about our Meet and Greet Sessions and more information about the class.
 If you’re interested in taking the class, please fill out the form at the bottom of this page and we’ll get in touch with you.
 Hope to see you there!

 If you are interested in more information please send an email to firstname.lastname@example.org or submit the form below.